Shoot the Piano Player

 Shoot the Piano Player (Tirez sur le pianiste; UK title: Shoot the Pianist) is a 1960 French New Wave crime drama film directed by François Truffaut that stars Charles Aznavour as the titular pianist with Marie Dubois, Nicole Berger, and Michèle Mercier as the three women in his life.
 It is based on the novel Down There by David Goodis.

+In the film, a professional pianist learns that he owes his entire career to his wife's affair with a talent agent.
+Following his wife's suicide, the widower starts using a pseudonym and finds work in a bar.
+When his brothers steal the loot of gangsters, the pianist and his new love interest are targeted for kidnapping.

 Plot

 In Paris, Édouard Saroyan hits rock bottom after his wife Thérèse confesses that his career as a concert pianist is due to her having slept with a top agent, and when he fails to respond, she kills herself.
 Under the assumed name of Charlie Koller, he now strokes the keys in Plyne's bar, and when she has no clients, he spends the rest of the night with Clarisse, a prostitute who cooks for his little brother Fido.

 Léna, the bar's waitress, is falling in love with Charlie, and she secretly knows his true identity.
 When his two older brothers steal the loot of a pair of gangsters, the gangsters abduct Charlie and Léna, who escape through Léna's quick thinking.
 Léna takes him to her room, where they make love.
 The gangsters then abduct Fido, who reveals his brothers' mountain hideout.

 Léna realises that the gangsters traced Charlie and Fido through Plyne, who wants to sleep with her and who is jealous of Charlie's luck.
 In a confrontation at the bar, Charlie accidentally kills Plyne, and Léna then smuggles him from Paris to the mountain hideout.
 Léna is killed in a shoot-out when the gangsters arrive with Fido.